WhitestormJS/whitestormjs.github.io/src/pages/docs/lights/point_light.md

  - point

 ---

-`WHS.PointLight` is a simple class, it extends `WHS.Light` and inherits all it's methods.

 `WHS.PointLight` creates a light at a specific position in the scene.
 The light shines in all directions (roughly similar to a light bulb.)